ProjectTorreyPines/FUSE.jl/docs/src/develop.md

 # Development

-The FUSE project is built upon different Julia packages.
-Several of these are managed by GA-MFE and reside in the [https://github.com/ProjectTorreyPines](https://github.com/ProjectTorreyPines) repository.
+The FUSE project is built upon multiple Julia packages, many of which reside in the [https://github.com/ProjectTorreyPines](https://github.com/ProjectTorreyPines) organization on GitHub.

 ## Managing Pull Requests on GitHub: A Collaborative Approach